nicksellen/projects/baseNode_docConst.md

 	1. an 'escalate procedure' control proposal (i.e. 'switch to Constitutional Change'.)
 1. The secondary phase of the procedure lasts 3 days during which Members should individually score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 For a score to be valid it must identify the scorer.
 At the end of the secondary phase—
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
-	1. the adjusted scores for each proposal are totalled,
+	1. the adjusted scores for each proposal are totaled,
 	1. the proposal with the highest total is selected, and
 	1. the Collective Choices should be changes to reflect this decision.